 Best Practices to Help You Develop APIs

-Now, how to get a well-developed API?
+Now, how do you get a well-developed API?
 Well, there are a few practices that can help you create an API that is secure, efficient, scalable, and user-friendly.
 The idea is to create an API that can easily meet the requirements of modern-day applications/websites.

-- Make sure you have used proper HTTP methods to establish crystal-clear communication.
+• Make sure you have used the proper HTTP methods to establish crystal-clear communication.

-- Design APIs that have limited but necessary functionalities as they are more accurate in getting a job done, simplifying the complications for a developer.
+• Design APIs that have limited but necessary functionalities, as they are more accurate in getting the job done and simplifying the complications for a developer.

 If you can incorporate these practices into your API development, the outcome will be nothing short of a well-designed API.